Understand BIMI (Brand Indicators for Message Identification)

 Display your verified brand logo in the inbox.
 Learn the strict prerequisites, DNS record formats, and the most common setup pitfalls.

 BIMI is the email equivalent of a "verified" badge: in supported inboxes, your logo appears next to your messages.
-It serves as a visual reward for organizations that have achieved strict email authentication.
+It serves as a visual reward for organizations that have achieved strict email authentication, and it signals to humans that the message belongs to the brand they know.

 Core Prerequisites